 At the end of the day, I just have to buckle down and just run.

 I’ve been doing the whole ‘Eating Clean‘ thing for 7 months.
 I’ve lost 7kg, and quite a few centimetres.
 But, I’m tired now, and have admittedly fallen off the wagon a little bit over the last two weeks.
 I’m feeling fed up, I get annoyed when I watch skinny people eat all the delicious food while I nibble on my Ryvita and Cottage Cheese.
 I need some inspiration, and I need to not give up, but at the same time, I just want to be fat and happy!
 I have 3kg to lose still which is not that much, but it is taking FOREVER.
 I just cannot shift these last few kilos.
 I have been eating so well, and still I don’t lose weight, and so I’ve gotten a little bit over it.
 On top of this, I am craving everything and anything.
 You name it, I want to smash it in my face.
-And before you tell me to exercise, I run quite often.
+And before you tell me to exercise, I run quite often and use andarine quite regularly to maintain my fitness.
 I admit, I could probably exercise more which would involve waking up at 4AM to go to gym, but I’m not a fan of gyms.
 Excuses, yes, I know.

 These cheered me up, at least..

 These pictures all sum up me at this present time.
 NEED.
 STRENGTH.
 Just as I’m about to give up and take

 another a spoon of peanut butter, I remind myself:

 Although, I’d like to categorically state that nothing feels as good as Lebkuchen tastes.

 On Saturday, I partook in the annual Sisters with Blisters walk hosted by 1st for Women insurance.
 It is a walk to raise awareness about Women and Child Abuse, and we kept repeating the motto, “There’s no excuse for abuse!”